anoopkunchukuttan/indic_nlp_library/README.md

 #Indic NLP Library

 The goal of this project is to build Python based libraries for common text processing and Natural Language Processing in Indian languages.
-Indian languages share a lot of similarity in terms of script, phonolofy, language syntax, etc. and this library is an attempt to provide a general solution to very commonly required toolsets for Indian language text.
+Indian languages share a lot of similarity in terms of script, phonology, language syntax, etc. and this library is an attempt to provide a general solution to very commonly required toolsets for Indian language text.

 The library provides the following functionalities:

 - Text Normalization
 - Transliteration
 - Tokenization
+- Morphological Analysis

 ##Text Normalization